symbol-blockchain-community/symbol-rest-client/README.md

 ## Contributing

-`expo-symbol-crypto` is an open-source project.
+`symbol-rest-client` is an open-source project.
 Contributions are welcome.
 Please refer to the GitHub repository for details.

 ## License